Neighborhood has lots to offer the younger set

 Rosslyn is a great place to spend time with kids, whether you're looking for close-in summer weekend activities or trying to find a place to take them to eat after work.
 Check out our top picks for creative and low-cost ways to have family fun in Rosslyn!

-Pub in the Park and Rosslyn Cinema take place every Friday during the summer starting at 5 p.m.
+Rosslyn Cinema takes place every Friday during the summer starting at 5 p.m.
 It’s a win-win situation for everyone.
-You can enjoy craft beer, wine and homemade sangria at the sleek outdoor bar while your kids play and have fun with games we’ve set up, including Giant Jenga, cornhole and ping pong.
+You can enjoy hanging out with other parents while your kids play and have fun with games we’ve set up, including Giant Jenga, cornhole and ping pong.
 There are food trucks on-site, so you can grab dinner, too.
 Rosslyn Cinema starts at dusk.
 We always make sure to include kid-friendly flicks in our schedule.
-This year, these films include “Ratatouille” and “The Lion King.”
+This year, these films include “Paddington” and “Incredibles 2.”
 Learn more

 If you're out and about in Rosslyn, be sure to check out The Sandbox at Gateway Park, the largest sandbox in Arlington County.
 Created by the Rosslyn BID from a disused fountain, it's located at the western edge of Gateway Park.
 The fountain walls are painted with lively scenes by local artists Evelyn Powers, Patrick Kirwin and junior designer Emily Krause.
 Dozens of stone animals—from bunnies to turtles to frogs—are part of the scene.
 With several Adirondack chairs nearby, you can sit back and relax while your little ones play.
 Learn more

-The glass elevator to The Observation Deck at CEB Tower takes you straight to the 31st floor as you look out and watch the people and activities below get smaller and smaller.
-And if this weren't enough excitement for little ones, they can then take in breathtaking 360-degree views as you wander The Observation Deck's 12,000 square-foot space.
+The glass elevator to The View of DC takes you straight to the 31st floor as you look out and watch the people and activities below get smaller and smaller.
+And if this weren't enough excitement for little ones, they can then take in breathtaking 360-degree views as you wander The View's 12,000 square-foot space.
 Step out onto the open-air terrace for a closer view of the Pentagon and Arlington Cemetery.
-The Observation Deck opens to the public on June 21 and is free for Arlington residents.
+The View is free for Arlington residents.
 Learn more

 If you're a parent who likes running and your older kid wants to join you, consider doing the Teddy Roosevelt Island parkrun together.
 It's a free, timed 5K held every Saturday morning at 9 a.m.
 The parkrun community prides itself on being low-key and inclusive, so kids are definitely welcome to run (or walk) the course with you.
 If running isn't your thing, you can still visit the island, hike around on the unpaved trails and check out the memorial plaza with a monument to our 26th president.
 This page features great activities you can do with kids, including a Junior Ranger program.
 Learn more